DMaggsy/guitar-helper/README.md

 ## Validator Testing

+## Accessability and perfomance

+- Using lighthouse in dev tools, I can show that the site is fully accessible and has a good performance.

 ## Deployment

 - The site was deployed to Github pages.
 The steps to deploy are as follows: